Extrusion Process: Types, Applications, and Benefits

 The extrusion process begins with preparing the raw material, which could be a metal billet or plastic granules.
 For metals, heating is often required to soften the material, while plastics are melted before extrusion.

 A hydraulic or mechanical ram then pushes the material through a specially designed die, shaping it into the desired profile.
+The role of the ram and die in extrusion is comparable to the press mechanism in press working operations, where controlled force is applied to shape material into a defined geometry.

 Once extruded, the product is cooled, cut to length, and sometimes finished with additional treatments like polishing or coating.
 This method is highly efficient, allowing for mass production of uniform parts with minimal waste.
 The ability to recycle scrap material further enhances its cost-effectiveness, making it a preferred choice in many industries.

 Types of Extrusion Processes